edubart/nelua-lang/docs/pages/draft.md

 ### Generics

-Generics can be achieved with lazy functions:
+Generics can be achieved with poly functions:

 ```nelua
 local function Point(T: type)